Pratikshya1201/Pratikshya1201/README.md

 ## About Me 🚀

-🎓 I'm a pre-final year CS student who is very passionate about programming.
+🎓 I'm a final year CS student who is very passionate about programming.

 🌱 Experience: Technical Content Writer Intern @ GeeksForGeeks.